MKEcoin/mkecoin-master/ANONYMITY_NETWORKS.md

 ### Outbound Connections

-Connecting to an anonymous address requires the command line option `--proxy` which tells `monerod` the ip/port of a socks proxy provided by a separate process.
+Connecting to an anonymous address requires the command line option `--proxy` which tells `MKEcoind` the ip/port of a socks proxy provided by a separate process.
 On most systems the configuration will look like:

 > `--proxy tor,127.0.0.1:9050,10`
 > `--proxy i2p,127.0.0.1:9000`

-which tells `monerod` that ".onion" p2p addresses can be forwarded to a socks proxy at IP 127.0.0.1 port 9050 with a max of 10 outgoing connections and ".b32.i2p" p2p addresses can be forwarded to a socks proxy at IP 127.0.0.1 port 9000 with the default max outgoing connections.
+which tells `MKEcoind` that ".onion" p2p addresses can be forwarded to a socks proxy at IP 127.0.0.1 port 9050 with a max of 10 outgoing connections and ".b32.i2p" p2p addresses can be forwarded to a socks proxy at IP 127.0.0.1 port 9000 with the default max outgoing connections.
 Since there are no seed nodes